MobleyLab/Lomap/README.md

 ## Issues
 * Lomap is in debugging stage and it has been tested on Ubuntu 14.04 and OSX Yosemite
-* Lomap has been developed in python 2.7 and is not currently working in python 3.x
+* Lomap has been developed in python 2.7 and 3.4

 ## Disclaimers
 * This code is currently in alpha release status.
 Use at your own risk.
 We will almost certainly be making changes to the API in the near future.